Canvas Native Charts

 -

-Metric: The numerical value or measure used to calculate contribution or variance (e.g., Sales, Revenue).
+Measure: The numerical value or measure used to calculate contribution or variance (e.g., Sales, Revenue).

 The ability to select multiple elements is especially useful for the Category area, where you can compare multiple product lines or regions within a single chart.
-In contrast, the Metric area is typically best suited for a single measure (e.g., Revenue).
+In contrast, the Measure area is typically best suited for a single measure (e.g., Revenue).

 -